juliankanaan/reductible/frontend/js/searchAlgorithm/README.md

 # Search Algorithm
 Some explanation of the stuff going on in the AJAX query.

-## Refining search
+## Refining search results
-Because invoice descriptions vary *so* wildy for the same procedure, the input flow asks the user to confirm which procedure most matches their own with a "soft query" - `searchInitial(query, exceptions)` - of a few results.
-See <a href="">database infrastructure</a> for how confirming affects records.
+Because invoice descriptions vary so wildy for the same procedure, the input flow asks the user to confirm which procedure most matches their own with a "soft query" - `searchInitial(query, exceptions)` - of only a few possible matches. *See <a href="https://github.com/juliankanaan/reductible/blob/master/backend/README.md">database infrastructure</a> for how confirming affects records.*

 If these soft query results don't match, users can retry `searchInitial()`, **using the first batch of results as an array of exceptions** to be passed to the function.